 Venture capital has brought incredible innovation to technology, but in mental health, it also brings pressure -- the kind that doesn't sit well with the pace or purpose of a client sitting across from their therapist.

 Therapy isn't designed to scale like software.
 It's slow by nature.
 It depends on boundaries, on trust, on things that don't naturally start making compounding levels of revenue.
 But when startups in the mental health space take VC funding, they inherit a new priority: growth.
-More users, more engagement, more data.
+More users, more engagement, more data, more technology, more revenue.
 And that's where things start to shift.

 There's a difference between building technology for therapy and building a business out of therapy.
 One tries to support the work that already happens between therapist and client.
 The other tries to own it.

-If a mental health company's path to success depends on recording sessions or extracting data from private conversations, that's not a business model -- that's a boundary violation dressed up as innovation.
+If a mental health company's path to success depends on recording sessions or extracting data from private conversations or taking advantage of therapists (and clients), that's not a business model -- that's a boundary violation dressed up as innovation.
 (And yes, we're well-aware that Halloween is right around the corner.)

 Because some parts of care don't need to scale.
 They just need to stay human.